thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 **Impact, Probability, and Risk**

-Threat modelling is ultimately about managing risk, and risk depends on two key factors:
+Threat modeling is ultimately about managing risk, and risk depends on two key factors:

 - Impact – How severe would the consequences be if the event occurred?
 - Probability (or likelihood) – How likely is the event to occur?